Moozzaart23/PlagiarismChecker/README.md

 # Plagiarism Checker
+**A Plagiarism Checker for text documents**
 This is mainly designed to go through all the files in the corpus present and check the similarity of the input document based on the documents present in the corpus.
-Firstly vector space model is used but then Fingerprint Analysis is also made into it.
+Firstly vector space model built with the help of tf-idf and then KL Divergence is used to find the similarity of the query document with other documents present in the corpus

 ## Getting Started